-- 5.1 The draft AGS and action plan for 2017/18 are attached at Appendix 1 and 2 and have been prepared following a workshop which was attended by key officers of the council who have the most appropriate knowledge, expertise and levels of seniority to consider the extent to which the organsiation complies with the principles set out in paragraph 4.3. - 5.2 The Leader of the Council and the Chief Executive have signed the statement certifying that they are aware of the governance issues within the Authority and of the measures that are needed to mitigate them.
+- 5.1 The draft AGS for 2018/19 is attached at Appendix 1 and have been prepared following a workshop which was attended by key officers of the council who have the most appropriate knowledge, expertise and levels of seniority to consider the extent to which the organisation complies with the principles set out in paragraph 4.4 above. - 5.2 The Leader of the Council and the Chief Executive have signed the statement certifying that they are aware of the governance issues within the Authority and of the measures that are needed to mitigate them.